PiyushKamble/JavaCodeGenerator/README.md

 ```

 Literals are emitted directly to the output code with no escaping.
 Arguments for literals may be
-strings, primitives, and a few JavaPoet types described below.
+strings, primitives, and a few JavaCodeGenerator  types described below.

 ### $S for Strings